vsmid/htmlhammer/README.md

   div({}, new HTMLString(html)) // Without HTMLString wrapper, html content would be treated as text content hence text node would be created
 );
 ```
-Version 2.1.0 introduced a new attribute handler `$apply` which alows you to create element inline in any way you like.
+Version 2.1.0 introduced a new attribute handler `$apply` which allows you to create inline element in any way you like.
 ```javascript
 const RawHtml = (data) => (el) => (el.innerHTML = data);